-Please note that this advertiser was provided the placeholder "aff_sub" by his tracking company.
+Please note that this advertiser was provided the placeholder "aff_sub" by their tracking company.

-Second, in green , is our click ID placeholder, which will later enable you to attribute an install to a click that came from the ad you promoted on our platform.
+Second, in green, is the StartApp click ID placeholder, which will later enable you to attribute an install to a click that came from the ad you promoted on our platform.

-If you would like to read more regarding our click ID placeholder, and learn how to implement our postback, please click here.
+If you would like to read more about our click ID placeholder and learn how to implement our postback, please click here.

-Third, in purple, are 2 macros the advertiser added.
+Third, in purple, are 2 macros the advertiser added, as listed below.
 Be sure to separate each macro with an "&" sign: